 Front matter

-In the front matter of each page or post, but for the usual variables, we set two new custom variables to handle the multilingual logic1 of the site:
+In the front matter of each page or post, in addition to the usual variables, we set two new custom variables to handle the multilingual logic1 of the site:

 • language defines the language of the page/post